History of Cartoon Network: 1997–2004: Starburst and Powerhouse eras

 Between 1997 and 1998, Cartoon's viewership rose from 38 million to 54 million households, and it became the second-most popular network in its demographic of 6–11-year-olds in basic cable after Nickelodeon.
 In 1999, Cartoon Network introduced interstitials under the Groovies and Shorties labels.
 These segments featured characters from both original programming and the classic Turner animation library, reimagined by music artists and animators in styles distinct from the original shows.

+Between 2000 and 2004, more original series premiered: Sheep in the Big City, Time Squad, Samurai Jack, Grim & Evil (later split into The Grim Adventures of Billy & Mandy and Evil Con Carne), Whatever Happened to...
+Robot Jones?, Codename: Kids Next Door, Star Wars: Clone Wars, and Megas XLR.
 On April 1, 2000, Cartoon Network launched a digital cable and satellite channel known as Boomerang, which was spun off from one of their programming blocks that featured retro animated series and shorts, as more original programming and imports from other animated outputs of Time-Warner started to fill the main lineup of Cartoon Network.

 On January 11, 2001, Time Warner merged with online service provider America Online (AOL) for $183 billion.
 Amongst the executive changes created by the merger, Jamie Kellner would replace Ted Turner as the head of Turner Broadcasting System.
-On June 18, 2001, Betty Cohen, who had served as Cartoon Network's president since its founding, left due to creative disagreements with Jamie Kellner.
+On June 18, 2001, Betty Cohen, who had served as Cartoon Network's president since its founding, left due to creative disagreements with Kellner.
 On August 22, 2001, Jim Samples was appointed general manager and Executive Vice President of the network, replacing Cohen.
 Cartoon Network decided to create an entirely adult-focused block due to earlier success with adult audiences.
 Adult Swim debuted on September 2, 2001, with an episode of Home Movies; the block initially aired on Sunday nights, with a repeat telecast on Thursdays.
-The initial lineup consisted of Harvey Birdman, Attorney at Law, Sealab 2021, Cowboy Bebop, The Brak Show, Aqua Teen Hunger Force, and Space Ghost Coast to Coast.
-With Adult Swim now intending half of Cartoon Network's audience, the daytime CN now sought to aim at more younger viewers under Samples, and where Cartoon Network's psychographic approach became diverged.
+The initial lineup consisted of Home Movies, Harvey Birdman, Attorney at Law, Sealab 2021, Cowboy Bebop, The Brak Show, Aqua Teen Hunger Force, and Space Ghost Coast to Coast.
 Also that year, Warner Bros.
-Animation absorbed Hanna-Barbera.
-Because of this, Turner would have to buy extra license for the studio's programming to air on the network, and would only own Cartoon Network Studios.
+Animation absorbed Hanna-Barbera's operations, with Cartoon Network Studios being incorporated as a separate studio as a result.